What is Safe Torque Off (STO)?

 In the early development of servo motors and motion control systems, manufacturers struggled to create a safe ‘stop’ function that could act upon a motor without corrupting data or leaving the system liable to mechanical errors.

-Safe Torque Off resolved much of these issues by allowing servo and stepper motors to remove power without causing damage to the drive or surrounding parts of the motor.
+Safe Torque Off resolved many of these issues by allowing servo and stepper motors to remove power without causing damage to the drive or surrounding parts of the motor.
 That’s why STO can be found in industry applications ranging from conveyor systems to robotics.

 How it Works